Lanzoor/Lanzoor-Command-Panel/README.md

 `?ping`: Pong!

+`?randint`: Pick a random value between the maximum and minimum value that you input.

+`?randkey`: Generate a random key based on the length.

 Accepting suggestions!

 Special Thanks to people in the Python Discord, who helped me fix the code a bit.